ShreyansK2000/ShreyansK2000/README.md

 </p>

 ## The topics suggested by GitHub
-- 🔭 I’m currently working on way too many assignments for courses
+- 🔭 I’m currently working on way too many assignments for courses - and new grad job applications
-- 🌱 I’m currently learning about topics in Cybersecurity, Firmware Development and Computer Vision
+- 🌱 I’m currently learning about Distributed Systems, Real-time Systems and Game Development!
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: Learning Japanese!